 It, therefore, comes as no surprise that emotional and behavioural difficulties account for the most common causes of disability and mortality among adolescents.
-Emotional difficulties, specifically depression and anxiety, are among the top 10 leading causes of disability across the world's adolescents (WHO, 2020).
-Anxiety has also been associated with psychosocial impairments, educational underachievement, and physical and cognitive dysfunction (Essau et al., 2001; Essau et al., 2014).
-In addition, unintentional injuries due to risky behaviours such as rash driving, driving under the influence of substances, water sporting, and physical and sexual violence disproportionately affect adolescents and are the leading cause of death and disability for this age group (WHO, 2020).
-A grimmer picture is depicted by the statistics surrounding suicidality, which accounts for the second most common cause for mortality, particularly among older teens whose suicide rates have increased dramatically by 7.9% in the UK between 2010 and 2017 (Bould et al., 2019).
+Emotional difficulties, specifically Depression and anxiety, are among the top 10 leading causes of disability across the world's adolescents (WHO, 2020).
+Specifically, anxiety bAnxiety has also been eing associated with psychosocial impairments, educational underachievement, and physical and cognitive dysfunction (Essau et al., 2001; Essau et al., 2014).
+In addition, uUnintentional injuries due to risky behaviours such as rash driving, driving under the influence of substances, water sporting, and physical and sexual violence disproportionately affect adolescents and are the leading cause of death and disability for this age group (WHO, 2020).
+Furthermore A grimmer picture is depicted by the statistics surrounding, suicidality, which accounts for the second most common cause for mortality, particularly among older teens, and suicide rates have increased dramatically over the past few decades, whose suicide rates have increased with adramaticallyn increase by of 7.9% in suicide rates in the UK between 2010 and 2017 (Bould et al., 2019).
 Self-harm also represents a significant problem, as illustrated in a study where 15% of 12- to 16-year-olds reported at least one self-harming incident (Stallard et al., 2013).
-The same study also found that such behaviours and associated thoughts were established between the ages of 12 and 13 years and persisted for at least a year in almost half of their community sample.
-Similarly, adolescent-onset drug and alcohol use have been linked with poor health and fitness outcomes, morbidity, mortality rates, reduction in cognitive capacities (in some cases), sustenance of maladaptive coping skills, and an unhealthy lifestyle into latter years (Johnston et al., 2016).
+The same study also found that such behaviours and associated thoughts may bewere established between the ages of 12 and 13 years and persisted for at least a year in almost half of their community sample.
+Similarly, adolescent-onset drug and alcohol use have been linked with poor health and fitness outcomes, morbidity, and mortality rates, reduction in cognitive capacities (in some cases), and sustenance of maladaptive coping skills, and an unhealthy lifestyle into latter years (Johnston et al., 2016).

-While risky behaviours can be seen exclusively as a hallmark of behavioural difficulties among adolescents, they are often a manifestation of underlying emotional struggles.
+While risky behaviours can be seen exclusively as a hallmark of behavioural difficulties-for mental health issues among adolescents, they are often a manifestation of underlying emotional struggles.
 For example, a systematic review of suicide in depressive presentations revealed that increasingly severe depression, anxiety, and hopelessness (among other factors) increased the risk of suicide (Hawton et al., 2013).
 Similarly, Stallard et al. (2013) demonstrated associations between self-harm (both thoughts and behaviours) with reduced mood.
 Another study indicated that cigarette smoking was mutually dependent on depressive mood among females, and marijuana use was seen as an attempt to self-medicate against emotional pain (Wilkinson et al., 2016).
-Arbel et al. (2018) also concluded that risky behaviours co-occur with worrying thoughts and were predicted by previous-day worries among males.
+Arbel et al. (2018) also concluded that risky behaviours co-occur with worrying thoughts and were predicted by previousday worries among males.
 Thus, behavioural and emotional aspects of the adolescent experience, though often reviewed separately (Galambos & Leadbeater, 2000), go hand in hand.

-Epidemiological reports have also consistently pointed out that the clinical presentations among adolescents are punctuated by comorbidities and symptomologies that exist across diagnostic labels.
-Compared to children and adults, adolescents with depression are 12 times more likely to also have anxiety, four to 11 times more likely to display disruptive behaviour, and three to six times more likely to have substance abuse problems (Wilkinson et al., 2016).
-Furthermore, several studies have identified a pattern of co-occurrence between anxiety and depression ranging between 30% to 75% of clinical cases

-(Abbo et al., 2013; Dardas et al., 2018; Essau et al., 2000).
-Depression has also been frequently witnessed alongside other neuropsychiatric and behavioural disorders (Essau, 2003; Ford et al., 2003).
+Epidemiological reports have also consistently pointed out that the clinical presentations among adolescents are is punctuated by comorbidities and symptomologies that exist across diagnostic labelsare characteristic of a number of emotional and behavioural disorders.
+Compared to children and adults, adolescents with depression are also 12 times more likely to also have anxiety, four to 4-11 times more likely to display disruptive behaviour, and threethree to six3-6six times more likely to have substance abuse problems (Wilkinson et al., 2016).
+Furthermore, several studies have identified a pattern of co-occurrence between anxiety and depression ranging between 30% to 75% of clinical cases (Abbo et al., 2013; Dardas et al., 2018; Essau et al., 2000).
+Depression and has also been frequently witnessed alongside other neuropsychiatric and behavioural disorders (Essau, 2003; Ford et al., 2003).
 Comorbid presentations are associated with greater severity of symptoms and suicidality (Essau et al., 2018; Kinyanda et al., 2011), delinquency, truancy, and aggression (Galambos & Leadbeater, 2000; Ligier et al., 2020).